chrismailer/hexapod-firmware/README.md

-# Hexapod Controller
+# Onboard Controller for the RARL Hexapod
-A modified version of the original [hexapod controller](https://github.com/rchristopher/Hexapod-UCT-Masters)
+A modified version of the original [hexapod controller](https://github.com/rchristopher/Hexapod-UCT-Masters) which works with the [PlatformIO IDE](https://platformio.org/install/ide?install=vscode) extension in [VSCode](https://code.visualstudio.com).